rnitin/smart-parking/README.md

 # smart-parking
 A Deep Learning-based system to identify vacant and occupied lots in car parkings.

+<h2>1.
+Deep Learning</h2>

+This program implements a Convolutional Neural Network through transfer learning on the Resnet50 model and additional fully-connected layers.
-The Deep Learning model is trained using the PyTorch library, and the Resnet50 model is used to implement transfer learning in the model.
+The model is trained using the PyTorch library on the CNRPark dataset.
+The CNRPark dataset was downloaded and sorted into train, test and validation sets irrespective of the weather conditions and camera angles of the overall image.
+The smartpark-train Jupyter notebook can be executed in Google Colab and also on CPU devices with suitable modifications to the directories

+<h2>2.
+Image Processing</h2>

+<h3>3.
+Firebase</h3>

+<h4>4.
+References and Acknowledgements</h4>